Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Panthers stats and trends

-- Carolina's games this season have gone over the total in just two out of nine opportunities (22.2%).
+- Carolina's games this season have eclipsed the over/under two times in nine opportunities (22.2%).

-- The Panthers put up 19.0 points per game, comparable to the 17.2 the Cardinals give up.

-- Carolina is 4-3 against the spread and 4-3 overall in games when it records more than 17.2 points.

 - In games that Carolina totals over 321.0 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Panthers have 15 giveaways this season, while the Cardinals have 17 takeaways.
+- This season the Panthers have 15 turnovers, two fewer than the Cardinals have takeaways (17).

 Home and road insights

-- Arizona has two wins against the spread, and is 3-1 overall, at home this season.
+- Arizona has two wins against the spread, and is 3-1 overall, at home this year.

 - At home, the Cardinals are unbeaten ATS (1-0) as 10.5-point favorites or more.

-- In away games, Carolina has two wins against the spread and is 2-2 overall.
+- Carolina has two wins against the spread, and is 2-2 overall, in away games.

-- Carolina has gone over the total once in four road games this season.
+- This season, in four away games, Carolina has hit the over once.

 Powered by Data Skrive.